Why is the building industry slow to adopt digital transformation?

 There is so much to gain.
 According to one study by the National Institute of Standards and Technology, the construction industry wastes $15.8 billion yearly because of a lack of efficient information management systems for exchanging and accessing data.
 You leave $15.8 billion on the table because your data and systems are in siloed, macro-filled spreadsheets on your local server.

+Unlike almost all other sectors, construction industries have done little to meet the digital tsunami of the last 5-10 years.
+Back-office processes have barely changed, even with the pandemic forcing virtual sales appointments.
 While architects and engineers have embraced digitization, much of the industry lags.
-Labor productivity between the 1960s and pre-pandemic times shows that there has been little change in the construction industry.
+Labor productivity between the 1960s and now shows that there has been little change in the construction industry.
 However, other large sectors like manufacturing or professional services have transformed, resulting in a productivity revolution, increasing labor productivity three to fivefold over the same period.

-Just because the economic conditions are in your favor doesn’t mean you're maximizing your potential.
 Why leave so much potential profit on the table?

 We polled our community for answers.

-Here are your excuses, debunked.
+Here are your excuses, myth-busted.

-Myth: Digital transformation is expensive
+Myth: Digital transformation and Revenue Operations is expensive

 Consider that the typical journeyman/woman spends only 30% of their time building.
 How do you increase that time into direct billable hours?
 What could you do with just 5-10% more billable time?

 The answer lies in decreasing inefficiencies and increasing transparency.
-The remaining 70% of a typical building professional’s day can be defined into two buckets: indirect tasks and idle time.
+The remaining 70% of a typical building professional’s day can be divided into indirect tasks and idle time.
 Indirect duties encompass about 40% of a day spent preparing for jobs, gathering equipment and materials, and transitioning from one location to another.
 The remaining 30% is tracking down people, processes, and products—simply asking questions or waiting.
 What if we were able to apply the concepts of lean manufacturing to our workforces through digitalization?
 How do we get the right people with the correct information, materials, and equipment in the right spot at the right time?
 On average, 30% of a journeyman's day is the price we pay for using outdated processes in the field.
 Is this an acceptable cost?
 Let’s explore the cost of labor vs. the investment of a typical RevOps annual retainer.

 Suppose these teams handle $25 million in business for you annually.
-Gross margin has averaged 17.08-23.53% in the construction business over 2020.
+The construction business's gross margin has averaged 17.08-23.53% over 2023.
 However, suggested margins can be as high as 42% for remodeling, 34% for specialty work, and 25% for new home construction.
 Let's use 20% for our example.
-A 20% profit margin on $25 million is $5,000,000 net.
+A 20% profit margin of $25 million is $5,000,000 net.

 Bottom line: it costs less to digitalize than to hire more staff.